Welcome to the Birds of North America Online!

 The American Robin is the largest, most abundant, and most widespread North American thrush.
 The presence of this rather tame songster in the backyard setting, together with its loud and musical voice, makes it one of the most easily recognizable birds in North America.
 Indeed, “robin red-breast” has been described as “America’s favorite songbird” (Sharp 1990), and its annual arrival in northern latitudes is an early sign of spring.
 Most people know the robin as a breeding bird of suburbs and farmland, where it forages in moist grass, often tugging at worms on garden lawns, and nests in shade trees.

-The extent to which the robin ranges across the North American continent and thrives in both suburban and natural habitats is shared with few other species.
+The wide extent to which the robin ranges across the North American continent and thrives in both suburban and natural habitats is shared with few other species.
 The diet of the robin is also highly variable, changing from primarily soft invertebrates, especially earthworms, in spring and summer, to primarily fruit in autumn and winter.
 During the nonbreeding season, large flocks of hundreds or thousands of immature and adult birds migrate to lower elevations and latitudes, where they form roosting aggregations from which they track sources of berries.
-At this time, the birds are more wary than they are when on the breeding grounds.
 Not all robin populations are migratory, however, some spending the winter months close to their breeding grounds.